Code-Institute-Submissions/Chalk-and-Sawdust/README.md

 - As a user, I'd like to see what the facilities are
 - As a user, I'd like to sign up for membership

-Food truck owners:

-- As a business owner, I'd like to list my services in the site
-- As a business owner, I'd like to receive legal advice on certain issues
-- As a business owner, I'd like to access the members area
-- As a business owner, I'd like to connect with other businesses in my area

 # Testing